-IMH 1374 Developmental Assessment Institute (2 credit hours)
+IMH 1374 Parent-Child Relationship Assessment in Early Childhood (2 credit hours)

 This course explores social/emotional and relationship screening and assessment.
 Students will explore and discuss a range of screening tools and then will have more in-depth exposure to selected tools through a hands-on, assessment experience with a young child and caregivers.
+All students will be trained in the Brief Infant Toddler Social Emotional Assessment (BITSEA), the Crowell Procedure, and the Working Model of the Child Interview (WMCI).
+Students will be introduced to the use of the FEAS in assessment, and the Parent Development Interview.
+Students will conduct a thorough and multi-modal assessment of the parent-child relationship and will integrate the information learned into a professional report.

-IMH 1375 Infant Mental Health Practice: Parent/Child Relationships (2 credit hours each semester)
+IMH 1375 Infant/Early Childhood Mental Health Practice: Parent-Child Relationships (4 total credits) (2 credit hours each semester)